-The Piegan Indians, or Pikuni band of the Blackfoot Indians are an Algonquian-speaking people from the Great Plains.
+The Piegan Indians, or Pikuni band of the Blackfoot Indians, are Algonquian-speaking people from the Great Plains.
 The Peigan were the largest of three Blackfoot bands that made up the Blackfoot Confederacy.
 The others were the Siksika and Kainai.

-They were first thought to have lived in west of the Great Lakes but later moved westward.
+They were first thought to have lived west of the Great Lakes but later moved westward.
 However, according to oral history, the Blackfoot creation story is set near Glacier National Park in Montana.
 The people practiced some agriculture and were partly nomadic.
-However, as the moved to the Plains they became great bison hunters and traveled more frequently.
+However, as they moved to the Plains, they became great bison hunters and traveled more frequently.
 They were known for their beautiful craftwork designs in tepees, clothing, weapons, riding equipment, and war bonnets.

 During these years, the Blackfoot people suffered declines due to infectious disease epidemics for which they had no natural immunity.
-In 1837 a smallpox epidemic on the Plains killed 6,000 Blackfoot, as well as thousands from other tribes.
+In 1837 a smallpox epidemic on the Plains killed 6,000 Blackfoot and thousands from other tribes.

-On January 23, 1870, a friendly Piegan village was attacked by the U.S. Cavalry and 173 were Indians were killed.
+On January 23, 1870, the U.S. Cavalry attacked a friendly Piegan village, and 173 Indians were killed.
 Almost all of them were women, children, and elderly men.
 The attack is known as the Marias Massacre.